kuzzleio/documentation-old/src/guide/kuzzle-depth/authentication.md

 }
 ```

-* The Auth Controller sends the response to the client, that includes the redirection URL to the OAuth2 Provider:
+* The Auth Controller sends the response, which includes the Authentication Provider's URL, to the client:
 ```javascript
 {
   "status": 302